capport-wg/7710bis/README.md

    Portal API URI other than the correct URI for a given network or for networks where there is no captive portal present at all.

+Kumari & Kline         Expires September 12, 2019               [Page 5]

+Internet-Draft             DHCP Captive-Portal                March 2019

+4. Precedence of API URIs

+   A device may learn about Captive Portal API URIs through more than one of (or indeed all of) the above options.
+It is a network configuration error if the learned URIs are not all identical.

+   However, if the URIs learned are not in fact all identical the captive device MUST prioritize URIs learned from network provisioning or configuration mechanisms before all other URIs.
+Specifically, URIs learned via any of the options in Section 2 should take precedence over any URI learned via a mechanism like the one described in Section 3.

+   If the URIs learned via more than one option described in Section 2 are not all identical, this condition should be logged for the device owner or administrator.
+URI precedence in this situation is not specified by this document.

-4. IANA Considerations
+5. IANA Considerations

    This document requests two new IETF URN protocol parameter ([RFC3553]) entries.

    Thanks IANA!

-Kumari & Kline            Expires July 19, 2019                 [Page 5]

-Internet-Draft             DHCP Captive-Portal              January 2019

-4.1.
+5.1.
 IETF params Registration

-4.1.1.
+5.1.1.
 Registry name: Captive Portal Unrestricted Identifier

    Registry name: Captive Portal Unrestricted Identifier